Professional Certificate in Mental Health

 Institute of Mental Health

 Tracy is principal medical social worker and family therapist with the Institute of Mental Health.
 She is also trained in crisis management and trauma-informed practices.
-Tracy is a certified Mental Health First Aid and Crisis Intervention Stress Management (Individual) Instructor.
+Tracy is a certified Mental Health First Aid and Crisis Intervention Stress Management (CISM-Individual) Instructor.
+She is a key trainer in the provision of CISM training for Head Care Officers with the Ministry of Education in preparing schools to manage crisis situations.
+Tracy has Advanced Certificate in Learning Performance (ACLP) with the Adult Learning Institute

 Ms Joanne Chen